-- 1. Go to Smart Analysis → Smart Event Settings → Video Structuralization. - 2.
+- 1. Go to Smart Analysis \rightarrow Smart Event Settings \rightarrow Video Structuralization. - 2.
 Select a camera. - 3.
 Check Enable Multi-Target-Type Detection. - 4.
 Optional: Check Save VCA Picture to save the captured intrusion detection pictures. - 5.
-Set detection area. - 1) Click Draw Area. - 2) Adjust the red frame on the image to draw the detection area.
-It is full screen by default. - 3) Click Stop Drawing.
+Optional: Check Enable NVR Smart Analysis.
+The device will analyze the video, cameras only transmit video stream. - 6.
+Set detection area. - 1) Click Draw Area.

-- 6. Optional: Set Capture Quality.
+- 2) Adjust the red frame on the image to draw the detection area.
+It is full screen by default. - 3) Click Stop Drawing. - 7.
+Optional: Set Capture Quality.
 The captured picture will be stored to the device, high quality brings higher resolution, but it takes larger storage space.
-Picture quality will not affect detection accuracy. - 7.
+Picture quality will not affect detection accuracy. - 8.
 Set the arming schedule.
-Refer to Configure Arming Schedule. - 8.
+Refer to Configure Arming Schedule. - 9.
 Set the linkage method.
-Refer to Configure Linkage Actions. - 9.
+Refer to Configure Linkage Actions. - 10.
 Click Apply.

-6.6 Vehicle Detection
+6.7 Vehicle Detection

 Vehicle detection is available for the road traffic monitoring.
 In vehicle detection, the passed vehicle can be detected and the picture of its license plate can be captured.
-You can send alarm signal to notify the surveillance center.
+You can send alarm signal to notify the surveillance center and upload the captured picture to FTP server.

-6.6.1 Configure Vehicle Detection
+6.7.1 Configure Vehicle Detection